kyphan38/web/assets/docs/study/soft skills/06-ccm.md

 - Define change management procedures
   - Something like what happens when things go wrong or break agreement, etc.
 - Negotiate conflict resolution
+  - What do you do then?
+How do you get on the same page?
+How do you adapt what they are taking in?
 - Collaborate with clients
+  - The more they understand how you operate, the more you understand how they operate

 Delivering value and quality